-Successful applicants for admission to the Paul L. Foster School of Medicine at Texas Tech University Health Sciences Center at El Paso (PLFSOM) must have completed an undergraduate curriculum and must have been awarded a baccalaureate degree or its equivalent before matriculation.
+Successful applicants for admission to the Paul L. Foster School of Medicine (PLFSOM) must have completed an undergraduate curriculum and must have been awarded a baccalaureate degree or its equivalent before matriculation.
 Ninety semester hours, including all prerequisite courses must have been completed at a U.S. or Canadian accredited college or university.